m-hofmann/praxistag-adapter/README.md

 # GCloud PubSub &leftrightarrow; ES Adapter

+_Training exercise template_ for our student publicity event.

-Simple .NET Core adapter to pull IoT measurements from Google Cloud's PubSub and send them to an ElasticSearch instance.
+A Simple .NET Core adapter to pull IoT measurements from Google Cloud's PubSub and send them to an ElasticSearch instance.

 Provide a valid config (see below) and a GCloud credentials file and run the program